MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-collab-assess.md

 ## About the reports

-The Collaboration assessment dashboard includes the following reports.
+The Collaboration assessment dashboard includes the following report pages that help you assess your company's collaboration culture and employee experience.

 **Collaboration culture**